CREEATION/chat-accessibility/README.md

-# factorio_chat-background
+# Chat Accessibility

-makes the chat more visible
+Makes the chat more prominent.